hydren-dev/HydrenDashboard/README.md

 node index.js
 ```

-# Now you can enjoy your dashboard :)
+# Now you can the client ..